addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 ## TDD With Backbone

-When developing applications with Backbone, it can be necessary to test both individual modules of code as well as modules, views, collections and routers.
+When developing applications with Backbone, it can be necessary to test both individual modules of code as well as models, views, collections and routers.
 Taking a TDD approach to testing, let's review some specs for testing these Backbone components using the popular Backbone [Todo](https://github.com/addyosmani/todomvc/tree/master/todo-example/backbone) application.
-For this section we will be using a modified version of Larry Myers Backbone Koans project, which can be found in the `practicals\jasmine-koans` folder.
+For this section we will be using a modified version of Larry Myers Backbone Koans project, which can be found in the `practicals/jasmine-koans` folder.

 ## Models